leethomason/OpenSaber/readme.md

   should be a 5 volt power supply.
 I often use a super-tiny booster (from Polulu) to go from Vbat to V5 to power the microcontroller.
 - USB.
 When the saber is plugged into USB, there is Yet Another power supply.
-  It's (VERY) important to not connect the USB power into the saber power.
+  WARNING: it is VERY easy to short a Teensy by plugging in a standard USB cable.
+This causes a short between the 5V USB power supply and the 3.7V Li-Ion battery.
+This will destroy the saber.
+Your options:
-  I often use a USB connector to save space; in this case, I simply don't attach the positive power of the USB.
-If you use the USB connector on the microcontoller, I usually open up a cable and cut the red power line.
+    - Cut the USB power on the Teensy board.
+I don't recommend this; it seems much too easy to "reconnect" via a short (metal dust?) or thermal expansion.
+I've burned out 3 microcrotrollers due to mysterious issues when connecting USB.
-  You want to avoid connecting the USB power to the Li-Ion battery.
+    - Cut the power (red) line in the USB cable.
+Much more reliable...but you must *always* use the modified cable.
+I mark the USB port in red paint and the cables with red tape.

 #### Power Port
 Convention, and the current design, uses a 2.1mm recharge jack.
 Wiring of the